hldb/specs/README.md

-# opal-spec
+# spec
-technical specifications for Opal and extensions
+Protocol specifications for the Opalescent Database